Davidbp99/gmodwhitelist/README.md

 # gmodwhitelist
 Need easy to use whitelist system?
 That just you with file access can enable, disable, blacklist and whitelist users?
 Then you have got to the correct place.

+## What is gWhitelist?
+gWhitelist is an addon that blocks users to join or fully connect to the server if you got it activated (view config on how to activate it).
+It is used to have a more private beta or have the server in dev mode without the pain that someone might crack or leak the password to the server. gWhitelist is not a job whitelist system

 ## Where do I active the whitelist?
 Go to the easy to use config file and look for: